johanfrykebrant/data-engineering-project/README.md

 The docker images does not need to run on the same machine except for the ```zookeper``` and ```kafka``` images.
 If a more complex and distrubuted set up is desired, the ```docker-compose.yml``` will need to be changed accordingly.

 When starting up the images for the first time, build and start them one by one to make sure everything runs smoothly.
-If you want to go crazy en build and run everything in one go on the same machine, use the ```build``` and ```up``` commands defined in the ```Makefile```.
+If you want to go crazy and build and run everything in one go on the same machine, use the ```build``` and ```up``` commands defined in the ```Makefile```.
 Since some of the images are depending on other images, I recomend to start them in the following order:

 1. ```zookeper```
 2. ```kafka```